yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Only one of this gaming-beast CPU’s two CCDs (modules containing 8 cores each) has access to the expanded L3 V-Cache, and the decision on which one to use is up to Windows Game Bar.
 To our dismay, there is no hardware scheduler here.
-The chipset driver and a Windows toggle decides which mode is better.
+The chipset driver and a Windows toggle decide which mode is better.

-Since yuzu and basically any other emulator are not registered as games by Windows, the user will have to manually intervene and enable `Game Mode` in order to let the chipset driver profile performance and decide which CCD will provide the best performance.
+Since yuzu, and basically any other emulator, are not registered as games by Windows, the user will have to manually intervene and enable `Game Mode` in order to let the chipset driver profile performance and decide which CCD will perform the best.

 Doing this should also benefit every user, not just 7000X3D ones, as Windows uses the toggle to allocate resources (RAM, threads) to the affected program, so it’s not a bad practice at all!